HalfDemon/iscore-rails/README.md

 * The API can be found at `(IScorE_host)/api/v1/`

 ## Scoring
-* Scoring is the very heart of IScorE
+* Scoring is the very heart of IScorE-rails